jstran9/ttran-paitest/README.md

     - https://brew.sh/
     - open a terminal and paste in the below command.
         - /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-    - I will be using Brew as the package manager so make sure to have it to follow the steps below.
+    - I will be using Brew as the package manager so make sure to have it to follow the steps below

 3. Install gpg2
     - brew install gpg2